 As a part of the #WeAreLiS initiative on Twitter we are organising the art exchange between Life is Strange fans.
 The exchange allows fans from around the world to share their collections of fan art and see collections prepared by others.
 The exchange started on Wednesday, 20th February 2019

 and will last for approximately three weeks.
 The end of the exchange will be announced in advance.
 If you have already enrolled in the exchange, below you will find an easy step by step guide on how to upload your collection and download collections of other fans.
 If you haven’t enrolled in the exchange yet, read the original post about the exchange and then contact me so you can be added to the list of participants.

 Update: The art exchange has been already concluded.
 Huge thanks to all the participants for sharing your awesome collections of Life is Strange drawings and illustrations with other fans.
 There might be another edition in the future, but I have no immediate plans for that.

-Art exchange status: open FTP server status: online Art exchange deadline: TBA
+Art exchange status: closed FTP server status: offline Art exchange deadline: 2019-07-08

 Before you start